-- Local Directory: The relative path to the directory where the Globus Endpoint files are mounted for this project.
-This mounted directory will be used to determine the value for the “Available” column in the List you just created.
+- Local Directory: The path relative to the File Transfer Root Directory specified in the configuration step above.
+That root directory is where the Globus Endpoint files are mounted for this project.
+This relative subdirectory will be used to determine the value for the "Available" column in the List you just created.

 - Reference List: This points to the List, and it's 'file name' field, that you just created.

 - Endpoint Directory: The directory on the Globus Endpoint containing the files.

 - Once all of the above parts are configured, the Transfer link will appear on the File Transfer menu bar.
 Once you select at least one file, the link will be enabled.

 When testing the file transfer module on a development server, you may need to make the following configuration changes:

 - Configure Tomcat on your development server to accept https connections.

 - Configure the base URL in LabKey site settings to start with "https://".
 The base URL is used to generate absolute URLs, such as the redirect URL passed to Globus.

 - Make the development server accessible to the Internet, so Globus can validate the URL.